 \begin{remark} In the proposed DSD framework, the $n$-th PA is first transferred along the waveguide to a wide-range waypoint $\mathbf{p}_n^C$ to mitigate large-scale path-loss, typically over several to tens of meters.
 It then performs a high-precision refinement to the final location $\mathbf{p}_n^F$ to ensure small-scale fading-phase alignment, typically within several micrometers to a few millimeters.
 The proposed DSD framework reformulates PA deployment into two decoupled subproblems, which substantially reduces the computational complexity of the PASS designs.
 It can also be smoothly applied to a motorized actuator system to ensure both wide-range repositioning and high-precision refinement. \end{remark}

-In practice, the proposed DSD framework can be realized by exploiting a hardware system integrating motorized and piezoelectric motors~\cite{PI} from the Physik Instrument company.
-We can utilize its motorized module to enable wide-range movement to the coarse position, and its piezoelectric-based actuator to enable precise fine-tuning to the accurate position.
-As such, the $n$-th PA requires an operation time $t_n = \frac{\|\mathbf{p}_n^C\|}{v_n^{MO}} + \frac{\|\Delta \mathbf{p}_n^F \|}{v_n^{PI}}$ during the actual position adjustment process, where $v_n^{MO}$ and $v_n^{PI}$ denote the motorized-based and piezoelectric-based movement speeds, respectively.
-Considering the common velocity metrics $v_n^{MO} = 10$ m$/$s and $v_n^{PI} = 10^{-2}$ m$/$s, it far exceeds the $10$ ms NR frame structure~\cite{NR_frame}.
-Hence, practical PA deployment has a latency on the order of seconds, and therefore cannot support real-time adaptation to communication channels.
+In practice, the proposed DSD framework can be realized with a hardware platform from Physik Instrument that integrates motorized and piezoelectric actuators~\cite{PI}.
+The motorized module enables wide-range movement to the coarse position, while the piezoelectric actuator provides precise fine tuning to the final position.
+Accordingly, the $n$-th PA requires an operation time $t_n = \frac{\|\mathbf{p}_n^C\|}{v_n^{MO}} + \frac{\|\Delta \mathbf{p}_n^F \|}{v_n^{PI}}$ during the position-adjustment process, where $v_n^{MO}$ and $v_n^{PI}$ denote the speeds of the motorized and piezoelectric actuators, respectively.
+With representative values $v_n^{MO} = 10$ m$/$s and $v_n^{PI} = 10^{-2}$ m$/$s, this operation time far exceeds the $10$ ms NR frame duration~\cite{NR_frame}.
+Hence, practical PA deployment has a latency on the order of seconds and therefore cannot support real-time adaptation to communication channels.

-Fortunately, one simple and effective solution is to pre-deploy a large number of PAs and then activate a subset to achieve the same effect as adjusting the positions of PAs.
+Fortunately, one simple and effective solution is to pre-deploy a large number of PAs and then activate a subset to achieve the same effect as adjusting the PA positions.
 Nevertheless, this also raises concerns about the performance degradation and hardware cost associated with pre-deploying a large number of PAs.
 For example, implementing centimeter-level positioning accuracy over $100$ m would require $10^4$ pre-deployed PAs.
-To strike a satisfactory trade-off between the number of pre-deployed PAs, positioning accuracy, and response time, we innovatively introduce four implementation protocols of the DSD framework as in Fig.~\ref{pa_protocol}.
+To strike a satisfactory trade-off among the number of pre-deployed PAs, positioning accuracy, and response time, we introduce four implementation protocols within the DSD framework, as shown in Fig.~\ref{pa_protocol}.

-\begin{itemize} \item \textbf{STT:} Base sliding is carried out by a motorized module over a waveguide-level range for coarse-stage deployment.
+\begin{itemize} \item \textbf{STT:} Base sliding is carried out by a motorized module over a waveguide-level range for coarse-scale deployment.
 Fine-tuning PA inside the base is then performed by a piezoelectric module.

-\item \textbf{STA:} Base sliding is carried out by a motorized module over a waveguide-level range for coarse-stage deployment. $N_A$ PAs are pre-deployed inside the base, where one PA is activated each time slot.
+\item \textbf{STA:} Base sliding is carried out by a motorized module over a waveguide-level range for coarse-scale deployment. $N^F$ PAs are pre-deployed inside the base, where one PA is activated each time slot.

-\item \textbf{SAT:} $N_B$ bases are pre-deployed along the waveguide, each equipped with a tunable PA.
+\item \textbf{SAT:} $N^C$ bases are pre-deployed along the waveguide, each equipped with a tunable PA.
 In each time slot, one base is selected, and the PA within that base is finely tuned by a piezoelectric module.